Jinntec/fore-docs/content/glossary/_index.md

 ```
 Here the dispatch action refers to an id - Id Resolution will make sure that the id resolves within the context of the enclosing repeat item.
 This works also for nested repeats.

+## ForeBody

+A 'ForeBody' means a Fore element including all of its content and it just a naming convention for easier
+referral when talking about Fore.

 ## Scoped Resolution